Oneida Community: Outside criticism

 In 1870, a "nineteenth century cultural critic" Dr. John B. Ellis wrote a book against Free Love communities that Noyes inspired, including "Individual Sovereigns, Berlin Heights Free Lovers, Spiritualists, Advocates of Woman Suffrage, or Friends of Free Divorce".
 He saw their joint goal to be ending marriage.
 Dr. Ellis described this as an attack on the prevailing moral order.
-Historian Gayle Fischer mentions that Dr. Ellis also criticized Oneida women's clothing as "healthful' uniforms did not rid Oneida women of their 'peculiar air of unhealthiness' — brought on by "sexual excess."
+Historian Gayle Fischer mentions that Dr. Ellis also criticized Oneida women's clothing, saying "'healthful' uniforms did not rid Oneida women of their 'peculiar air of unhealthiness' — brought on by "sexual excess."

-Noyes responded to Ellis' criticism four years later in a pamphlet, Dixon and His Copytists, where he claimed that Dr. John B. Ellis is a pseudonym for a "literary gentleman living in the upper part of the city."
+Noyes responded to Ellis' criticism four years later in a pamphlet, "Dixon and His Copytists", in which he claimed that Dr. John B. Ellis is a pseudonym for a "literary gentleman living in the upper part of the city."
 Noyes argued that AMS press employed the writer after they read a Philadelphia paper article on the community and saw a chance to profit off sensationalist writing.